sahilramteke4/background_generator/README.md

 # background_generator
-To choose perfect background for you webpage
+To choose perfect background for you webpage.
+Choose yourself or try your luck by clicking ramdom button to generate a random background.